 Visual media program

-These experimental visual, sound and haptic media works make tangible the ongoing impacts of colonialism on embodied experience, the survivance of alternate ontologies in urban and beyond-urban spaces, displacement, ecological destruction, truth and deception (Canada and Australia).
-They capture small moments of the unexpected encountered during field research (Morocco), journey with the rhythm of farming work on Country (Australia’s Far North), and witness the cessation of community-making, seasonal building practices and bamboo foresting through ‘modernisation’ (Cambodia).
+These experimental visual, sound and haptic media works made tangible the ongoing impacts of colonialism on embodied experience, the survivance of alternate ontologies in urban and beyond-urban spaces, displacement, ecological destruction, truth and deception (Canada and Australia).
+They captured small moments of the unexpected encountered during field research (Morocco), journey with the rhythm of farming work on Country (Australia’s Far North), and witness the cessation of community-making, seasonal building practices and bamboo foresting through ‘modernisation’ (Cambodia).

 Ute Eickelkamp & Sophie Chao, program curators